What is the best Amp for a Taylor T5Z Acoustic Guitar? (our top pick)

 Amp | Name | Rate | Shop |

-![]() | Fishman Loudbox | n/a | |
+![]() | Fishman Loudbox | 95.7 | |

 ![]() | Blackstar Sonnet | 93.0 | |

-![]() | Roland AC-33 | n/a |
+![]() | Roland AC-33 | 86.3 |

 12 and Custom version of the T5z on the Taylor product page.
 Image via Taylo

-Why we like the Fishman Loudbox
+Why we like the Fishman Brand

+Fishman is a leader in acoustic amplification, and their foray into electric guitar pickups has also been incredibly successful.
 We trust their brand and have always thought the Fishman acoustic sound is at the top of the food chain.
 You're also getting the smaller amp in the lineup, the Fishman Mini, for a really great price.
+It's just a shade over $300 in most markets.

 What we like about the Fishman Loudbox